isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 Nonetheless, individuals aged 12 years and older are recommended to receive a booster dose from about five months after the last dose of their primary vaccination series, or as soon as possible thereafter, in order to maintain good protection against COVID-19.

+If your vaccination certificate contains information about your booster dose, you may continue to upload the QR code of your final dose(i.e. booster shot) if you are applying for a VTP; or show the certificate of your final dose otherwise.

 ---

 ##### Click here to go back to the [top](#top).